IcarusWizard/Deep-Generative-Models/readme.md

   modules.py     # shared utility modules
   datasets.py    # data utilities
   <method>/
     train_utils.py    # training procedure
     test_utils.py     # test functions
     utils.py          # method's utility functions
     modules.py        # method's utility modules
     <model.py>        # model class
     ......
 ```
 ### Train
-Run `python -m degmo.train_<method>.py --dataset <dataset> --model <model>` to train in default configuration.
+Run `python -m degmo.train_<method> --dataset <dataset> --model <model>` to train in default configuration.
-You can run `python -m degmo.check_default_config.py <method>` to find the default configuration we provide, or just look inside `degmo/config` folder.
+You can run `python -m degmo.check_default_config <method>` to find the default configuration we provide, or just look inside `degmo/config` folder.
-If you want to tune some parameters for yourself, pass `--custom` to the training script, run `python -m degmo.train_<method>.py -h` to see all the parameters that you can tune.
+If you want to tune some parameters for yourself, pass `--custom` to the training script, run `python -m degmo.train_<method> -h` to see all the parameters that you can tune.
 **Note:** All the default configurations are tested on a single RTX 2080Ti GPU with 11G memory, if you cannot run some default configurations (i.e. Glow), please consider reduce the batch size or features in config file or with a custom mode.

 During and after training, you can use `tensorboard --logdir=logs` to monitor progress.

 ### Test
-Run `python -m degmo.test_<model>.py -h` for help.
+Run `python -m degmo.test_<model> -h` for help.